 ProForm Hybrid Trainer - An unusual cross trainer that combines a recumbent exercise bike with a fully functional elliptical trainer.

 ProForm 14.0 EX Upright - the upper level model with internet capability and tons of workout programs and resistance levels to choose from.

 ProForm 740 ES Recumbent - a feature-packed exercise bike with iFit, a 7" touchscreen with web browser, 26 resistance levels and comfort features.

-ProForm X-Bikes - The newest entries introduced in 2017, including two affordable models under $300.
+ProForm X-Bikes - Entry level bikes first introduced in 2017, including two affordable models under $300.

 Find the right bike at the best price!